ggal04/rock-paper-scissors-online/README.md

 # rock-paper-scissors-online
 This project implements an online version of the classic "Rock, Paper, Scissors" game, made in JavaScript, playable in your browser against the computer.

-TODO:_
--gui
+It is made as part of the TOP curriculum.
+First to 5 points wins!